mercadopago/devsite-docs/guides/plugins/woocommerce/preferences.en.md

 Activate the checkout you want to offer your customers according to your preferences and choose the payment methods with which they can make the purchase.

 * Activate a checkout type
-  * Use Mercado Pago Checkout to support payments with cards, cash and money in the Mercado Pago account.
+  * Use Checkout Pro to support payments with cards, cash and money in the Mercado Pago account.
   * Use the Custom Checkout to have control over other settings.

 <!-- > WARNING
 >
 > Important
 >
-> Note that the [Mercado Pago Checkout](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/introduction) is exclusive of the Custom Checkout and vice versa.
+> Note that the [Checkout Pro](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/introduction) is exclusive of the Custom Checkout and vice versa.
 You can use both custom checkouts at the same time to offer all means of payment. -->

 * Choose the [payment methods available](https://www.mercadopago.com.ar/developers/en/guides/localization/payment-methods/) to your customers according to the marketplace in which you operate and the type of checkout you are configuring.